 - Money Smart Week is an ongoing public awareness campaign that brings together community groups, financial institutions, government agencies, educational organizations, and financial experts to help consumers learn to better manage their personal finances.

 - The U.S. Treasury's Financial Literacy and Education Commission is kicking off its Unlock Your Financial Future campaign with activities, tips, and tools for making better choices about finances.

 - Teach Children to Save is a national program sponsored by the American Banking Association (ABA) Foundation that organizes banker volunteers throughout the year to help young people develop a savings habit early in life.
 They The ABA Foundation offers tips to help parents talk to their kids about money, a framework to start a financial literacy program in your community, and more.

 - Need a refresher on how to best manage your personal finances?
 Brush up on your skills by taking the NEFE Smart About Money courses geared to adults.

 Financial Literacy Month Hashtags

 If you'd like to learn more about Financial Literacy Month, Jump$tart Coalition is a great place to start.
-As the original promoter of Financial Literacy Monty, their site offers an abundance of resources and event listings.
+As the original promoter of Financial Literacy Month, their site offers an abundance of resources and event listings.

 Have a free financial literacy resource you'd like to share?
 Let us know!